darellanodev/portfolio-zola/content/_index.md

 max_posts = 4
 +++

-My name is Daniel Arellano and I am a developer and graphic designer.
-Here you can see some of my personal projects.
-Currently I am working on a game called [Gif Tower Defense](https://github.com/darellanodev/gif-tower-defense) and other game called [Mini Jetpack](https://github.com/darellanodev/jetpack-game).
-Professionally, I have more than 15 years of experience in the e-learning industry.
+My name is Daniel Arellano, and I work as an **app developer** and **graphic designer**.
+Below, you can see some of my personal projects.
+Currently, I am working on multiple projects to enhance my programming skills and knowledge of good practices, as well as to improve my graphic design abilities.
+I possess over 15 years of professional experience in the e-learning industry.